ujjwal-bansal/ujjwal-bansal.github.io/index.md

 author_profile: true

 ---

-Welcome!

-# About me
-Hi, My name is Ujjwal.
+Hi, my name is Ujjwal.
 I am a computer science graduate from the Australian National University.
 I'm interested in data science and machine learning.
 You can find projects I've worked on on this website and on my [GitHub][myGH] page.

 ### Employment Status